RMS Homeric: Demise

-Despite Homerics success as a cruise ship, White Star's financial situation worsened in the early 1930s, and the Homeric's future became increasingly grim.
-In 1934 White Star merged with their rival Cunard, and the merged company began rationalising their fleet and disposing of surplus ships, Homeric was earmarked for disposal, however she was given a reprieve due to a well booked cruising season.
+Despite Homerics success as a cruise ship, White Star's financial situation worsened in the early 1930s, and the Homerics future became increasingly grim.
+In 1934, White Star merged with their rival Cunard, and the merged company began rationalising their fleet and disposing of surplus ships, Homeric was earmarked for disposal, however she was given a reprieve due to a well booked cruising season.
 In July 1935, Homeric participated in King George V's Silver Jubilee fleet review, a prestigious honour.
 Her final voyage as a cruise ship came to an end on 25 September 1935, after which she was laid up at Ryde, Isle of Wight pending disposal.
-There was some talk of her original German owners Norddeutscher Lloyd purchasing her in order to run alongside her sister, the renamed Columbus which was still in German ownership.
-However this came to nothing when in February 1936 she was sold for scrapping.
+There was some talk of her original German owners Norddeutscher Lloyd purchasing her in order to run alongside her sister, the renamed which was still in German ownership.
+However, this came to nothing when in February 1936 she was sold for scrapping.
 Homeric sailed into Inverkeithing, Scotland for demolition on 27 February 1936.